Leo Law Office, APLC • May 9, 2024

 Why Trusts Trump Wills: A Brief Comparison

 When it comes to estate planning, the choice between a trust and a will can significantly impact the distribution of assets and the management of your legacy.
-Here’s a concise overview of why a trust may offer distinct advantages over a will:
+Here’s a concise overview of how a trust may provide certain benefits in specific circumstances:

-• Flexibility and Control: Trusts offer greater flexibility in asset management and distribution, allowing for specific instructions and conditions to be set, even during the grantor’s lifetime.
+• Flexibility and Control: Trusts offer flexibility in asset management and distribution, allowing for specific instructions and conditions to be set, including during the grantor’s lifetime.

-In summary, while both trusts and wills serve essential roles in estate planning, trusts offer advantages in terms of privacy, probate avoidance, flexibility, asset protection, and tax efficiency.
-Consider consulting with Leo Law Office to determine the best option for your specific needs and objectives.
+In summary, while both trusts and wills serve important roles in estate planning, trusts may offer planning benefits related to privacy, probate administration, flexibility, asset management, and tax strategy depending on individual circumstances.
+Consider consulting with Leo Law Office to determine the best option for your specific needs and objectives..

 Hand with pen on a Last Will and Testament document, glasses in the corner.